syncfusion-content/wpf-docs/wpf/Spreadsheet/Conditional-Formatting.md

 ---
 layout: post
-title: Conditional Formatting in WPF Spreadsheet | Syncfusion
+title: Conditional Formatting in WPF Spreadsheet control | Syncfusion
-description: How to apply conditional formatting rules at run time in SfSpreadsheet.
+description: Learn here all about Conditional Formatting support in Syncfusion WPF Spreadsheet (SfSpreadsheet) control and more.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug
 ---

-# Conditional Formatting
+# Conditional Formatting in WPF Spreadsheet (SfSpreadsheet)

 This section explains about how to apply conditional formatting rules programmatically at run time in SfSpreadsheet.